The Inverted Pyramid Style for Effective Business Writing

 Or, you don't get me suspicious, but you bore me.
 It's a colorful world out there.
 There are so many things to enjoy on the Internet alone.
 If I need to tire myself with guessing about you, you're not worth the time.
-There are plenty of other business content that grabs my attention in a better, quicker way.
+There are plenty of other business content that grabs my attention in a better, quicker way, more enjoyable.

 Applications in Graphic Design

-The Inverted Pyramid technique could be applied to other forms of communications too.
+The Inverted Pyramid writing style could be applied to other forms of communications too.
 For example, graphic design.
 Be it printed publications or for online materials, the same principles apply.

 Your "opening" page lays the groundwork, addressing the 5Ws and 1H.
 Your subsequent pages or web sections then flesh out the message.
 This ensures that even if your client stops reading after the opening page, they would have still received the crux of your message.
 When executed properly, this approach also assists message retention.
 This, in turn, lays the foundation for you to initiate second contact.